qiankanglai/LoopScrollRect/README.md

   - Clear Cells: remove existing cells and keep uninitialized
   - Refill Cells: initialize and fill up cells
 ![LoopVerticalScrollRect](Images/LoopVerticalScrollRect.png)

+I highly suggests you trying these parameters by hand.

 If you need scroll from top or left, setting content's pivot to 1 and disable ReverseDirection.
 Otherwise, you should set 0 to pivot and enable ReverseDirection (I have made `VerticalScroll_Reverse` in the demo scene as reference).